-- The first is direct oversight of management by a board of directors.
-(If that board does not consist of principals, the behavior of directors can pose their own agency issues.)
+- Oversight: Direct accountability of management to a board of directors.
+(If that board does not consist of principals/owners, the behavior of directors can pose their own agency issues.)

-- The second mechanism is transparency.
-When principals are able to gain a greater visibility to the results—if not the actions—of their agents, the agents tend to behave more prudently and diligently.
+- Transparency: When principals are able to gain a greater visibility to the results—if not the actions—of their agents, the agents tend to behave more prudently and diligently.

 My Ethical Systems Research Page: Corporate Governance